-Lantana Treehopper on the stem of a Fiddlewood tree.
+Adult (1) and nymph (2) Lantana Treehoppers on the stem of a Fiddlewood tree.

-Easier said than done.
-Since 1914, a whole bunch of attempts have been made to use biological control to reduce the spread of Lantana but, whether it’s because Lantana is a hybrid or because it’s just plain tough, it’s proving to be difficult to find critters suitable for the role.
+It always seems like the obvious solution, but biological control is often easier said than done.
+Since 1914, a whole bunch of attempts have been made to use biological control to reduce the spread of Lantana but, whether it’s because Lantana is a hybrid or because it’s just plain resilient, it’s proving to be difficult to find critters suitable for the role.
 There was one little insect, called the Lantana Treehopper (Aconophora compressa), which was supposed to reduce the vigour of Lantana infestations by sucking its sap, but I guess that is not going as well as everyone hoped.
 What is annoying is that it’s showing a taste for a few other plants like Fiddlewood trees.
-For example, in the area where I live, I often see Fiddlewoods absolutely covered with Lantana Treehoppers, while the Lantana growing nearby is left alone and doing very nicely, thank you.
+For example, in the area where I live, I sometimes see Fiddlewoods absolutely covered with Lantana Treehoppers, while the Lantana growing nearby is left alone and doing very nicely, thank you.

-I’m reluctant to say there is, since the few good things it does would arguably have been handled better by indigenous species.
+I’m reluctant to say there is.
+I’ll come right out and say I hate the stuff.
+I would also argue that the few good things it does would arguably have been handled better by the indigenous species which Lantana has displaced.
 But after 800-odd words trashing its reputation I figure I might as well give credit where it’s due.

 And lately, I’ve been deliberately heading for Lantana thickets, especially where it’s growing near water, to get photos of Fairy-wrens.
 These sweet little birds, and other small animals, love the cover it provides.
 The prickly tangles of branches provide the small birds with plenty of protection from predators.
 There are lots of butterflies that enjoy feeding from the Lantana flowers too, include the spectacular Richmond Birdwing butterfly.